 French Congress of Psychiatry

-Title of poster presented: psychiatrists and neurologists in the management of dementia: a systematic review of concepts, practice and professional perspectives.
+Title of the poster presented: Psychiatrists and neurologists in the management of dementia: a systematic review of concepts, practice, and professional perspectives.

 Dementia is one of the main areas of interaction between psychiatrists and neurologists.
-Although interdisciplinary care is recommended by learned societies and public bodies, experience shows that this is not the case in many healthcare institutions.
-To shed light on this paradox, the authors conducted a systematic literature review in PUBMED to identify scientific publications that examined how psychiatrists and neurologists interact in the care of people with dementia.
+Although interdisciplinary care is recommended by professional societies and public agencies, experience shows that this is not the case in many healthcare facilities.
+To shed light on this paradox, the authors conducted a systematic review of the literature in PubMed to identify scientific publications that examined how psychiatrists and neurologists interact in the care of people with dementia.

-The literature search identified 131 documents, 17 of which were selected for full-text analysis, published between 1993 and 2017.
-The themes identified were grouped into the following categories: professionalism and nosography, diseases and specific technologies, referral mode, specialized facilities and training.
-In conclusion, psychiatrists and neurologists are currently following two paths to self-regulate their respective roles in dementia care: either choosing to interact with each other along disciplinary boundaries, or resorting to sub-specialization.
-There is little research on health service models linking psychiatry and neurology in the field of dementia.
-Addressing it could also inform other fields concerned by both disciplines.
+The literature search identified 131 documents, of which 17 were selected for full-text analysis, published between 1993 and 2017.
+The identified themes were grouped into the following categories: professionalism and nosography, specific diseases and technologies, referral practices, specialized facilities, and training.
+In conclusion, psychiatrists and neurologists currently follow two paths of self-regulation regarding their respective roles in dementia care: either by choosing to interact with one another while adhering to disciplinary boundaries, or by resorting to subspecialization.
+There is little research on healthcare service models linking psychiatry and neurology in the field of dementia.
+Addressing this could also inform other areas relevant to both disciplines.